C++ Arrays - C++ Programming Tutorial

 Initializing an Array in C++

-• Initializing an Array during Declaration
+• Initialization of an Array during Declaration

-• Assigning Values after Declaration
+• Setting Values post Declaration

 • 1.
 Initializing an Array during Declaration

-Values can be specified inside curly braces {} to initialize an array at declaration time.
-Commas are used to separate the values.
+Values can be defined within curly brackets {} to set up an array during declaration.
+Commas are employed to delimit the values.

 Example: